wdi-sg/project-1/README.md

-# Project #1: [GAME NAME]
+# Project #1: .Shoot

 ## Overview
-*[GAME NAME]* is a first-person-shooter game that tests your reflexes and judgement.
+*.Shoot* is a first-person-shooter game that tests your reflexes and judgement.
 Juggle between identifying foes from allies as well as inventory management in the form of ammos and grenades.

+#### Objective
+Survive for *two* minutes.
+Lose all health and you lose.

 #### How to play
-Use your mouse to aim and shoot.
+Use your mouse to aim and left click to shoot them.
 Shooting enemies will damage them, some enemies require more shots to kill.
 Failure to kill them before they disappear will reduce your health.
-*Grenades* damage all visible enemies.
+Right click to use *grenades* which damage all visible enemies.
 Shooting *allies* cause you to lose a health.
 Shoot *ammo boxes* or *med packs* to refill your supplies and health.

 #### Controls
 *Mouse Left Click*: **Shoot** (damage targeted enemy)<br>
 *Mouse Right Click*: **Grenade** (damage all enemies)

-#### Conditions for victory:
-Survive for *two* minutes

-#### Conditions for failure:
-Lose all your health

 ## Technical Documentation
 * Game Logic Flow-Chart